tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-On the registration page, we use dynamic switching to adapt to different user types: general users and course providers.
+On the sign up page, we use dynamic switching to adapt to different user types: general users and course providers.

 This approach keeps the design consistent and helps reduce development costs.